nasa/Transform-to-Open-Science/Module_1/Lesson_2/readme.md

 The mainstream adoption of open science began relatively recently.
 The potential benefits of open science extend beyond research through contributions to society and policy.

 Collaboration, innovation, education, technology advancement, and science-based public policy are all improved by the open availability of research products.
-Sharing all research products (eg. data, code, results) makes the scientific process more transparent which may help increase public trust in science.
+Sharing all research products (e.g., data, code, results) makes the scientific process more transparent which may help increase public trust in science.
 Also, open science encourages IDEA (Inclusion, Diversity, Equity, Accessibility), and increases involvement of citizen-scientists and non-experts in the research process.
 The inclusion of diverse perspectives from an open community invites unique perspectives that contribute to a more robust and often more accurate scientific outcome.

 <img src="../images/media/image264.png" style="width: 350px; height: auto;" />